amarantha-k/cbas/_drafts/primer-beer.md

 making SQL++ a very powerful tool for slicing and dicing semistructured data.)

-(It is worth knowing, with respect to influencing Analytics's query evaluation, that _FROM_ and _JOIN_ clauses---*a.k.a.* joins--- are currently evaluated in order, with the "left" clause probing the data of the "right" clause.)
+(It is worth knowing, with respect to influencing Analytics's query evaluation, that _FROM_ and _JOIN_ clauses - also known as joins - are currently evaluated in order, with the "left" clause probing the data of the "right" clause.)

 ### Query 4 - Nested Outer Join ###
-In order to support joins between tables with missing/dangling join tuples, the designers of SQL ended up shoe-horning a subset of the relational algebra into SQL's _FROM_ clause syntax---and providing a variety of join types there for users to choose from (which SQL++ supports for SQL compatibility).
+In order to support joins between tables with missing or dangling join tuples, the designers of SQL ended up shoe-horning a subset of the relational algebra into SQL's _FROM_ clause syntax, and providing a variety of join types there for users to choose from (which SQL++ supports for SQL compatibility).
 Left outer joins are particularly important in SQL, for example, to print a summary of customers and orders, grouped by customer, without omitting those customers who haven't placed any orders yet.

 The SQL++ language supports nesting, both of queries and of query results, and the combination allows for a cleaner and more natural approach to such queries.
-As an example, supposed we wanted, for each brewery, to produce a record that contains the brewery name along with a list of all of the brewery's offered beer names and alcohol percentages.
+As an example, suppose we wanted for each brewery to produce a record that contains the brewery name along with a list of all of the brewery's offered beer names and alcohol percentages.
 In the flat (also known as 1NF) world of SQL, approximating this query would involve a left outer join between breweries and beers, ordered by brewery, with the brewery name being repeated along side each beer's information.